Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Change fleet and cats by going to Order (on the Radar to the right) then Fleet Redeployment.
 - Don't be afraid of retreating or restarting, you don't have morale or oil cost to worry about, restart as much as you want to get the outcome that you want.
 Also **AVOID** ship sinking in Abyssal Zone cause you cannot recover from the "Damaged" debuff without using Rest and Regroup lest you want to give up on the boss.

+#### Adaptability Stat:
+- Offense, Survivability, Tactic Adaptability all either buff or debuff the enemy depends on the enemy's count and your own.
+Shown on the top right in region maps above your cats and fleet buffs OR to the right of the overworld map.
+- Increase it with Tuning Samples (they are perma until every other cycle reset so just use them as you get them) or Adaptability modules (Hexagon on maps) collected in the map.
+- The difference will make up the modifier with Offense affect the enemy's damage dealt, Survivability affect their hp and Tactics affect YOUR fleet healing capability.
+With Offense and Survivability ranging from 70%-130% and Tactics (healing) is 70-100% so you can have your Tactics stat below the other 2 by a margin of 30-50 points.
+- C4 and C5 abyssal zones only have 60 and then 90 adaptive stat, with C6 Abyss level 120 boss with 120 stat.
+- Stronghold have around 140-144 adaptive stats.
+- To max out on your adaptive stat advantage you need ~195 of Offense and Survival with Tactic at 140-150 but the simpler advice is **aim 200/200/150**.

 ## Overworld Map

 - Ports: currently 4 ports are important (they are all blue colored: NYC, Liverpool, Gibraltar, St. Pete), they have their own shop that refresh every 3 days and have daily missions **after you finished story**.
-There's 2 kind of currency: Operation Supply Coins and Special Item Tokens.
-Using the supply coins liberally is fine, they are too abundant.
-The token can cost a lot (depending on your shop refresh and grind) and there's not much way to replenish them so I'd say be a bit more cautious on what you buy with them (Gold and Rainbow Plates and Designs are good purchases, Coordinate purchase depends on your fleet power, if you can't kill a 128 abyss boss consistently, don't bother).
-Akashi random event and Port shops sell these tokens for coins so always buy them if possible.
-More detailed Shop purchase guide below.
+It is recommended to unlock all of them after you finish story ASAP.
-- Regions that cost AP to enter (story regions has red exclamation mark on it cost 0 AP to enter and 0 AP to scan if they allow you).
+- Comprises of regions which cost AP to enter (story regions has red exclamation mark on it cost 0 AP to enter and 0 AP to scan if they allow you).
 After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately.
 - Explanations of on screen markers:
    - Red exclamation marks: Main story markers, follow this until you finish the story.
-Finishing story (4-6) will unlock daily missions and weekly strongholds
+Finishing story (4-6) will unlock daily missions and weekly strongholds.
+More details are in the [Story Guide section](#story-guide)
    - Green clipboards = Puzzle Portals and Daily Quest markers (any side missions that show up in the Information tab will be marked as such)
-   - Yellow chests = Fracture Sea/Obscured Zone from blue coordinates in storage (alternate zone that will have you clear some rally points for loot, using the teleporter will move you back to the region b4 you enter)
+   - Yellow chests = Fracture Sea/Obscured Zone/Treasure Map from blue coordinates in storage (alternate zone that will have you clear some rally points for loot, using the teleporter will move you back to the region b4 you enter)
    - Gold coin icon = just rewards markers for AP chest/healing boxes/coins (mostly shown as rewards for regions you haven't controlled)
    - Blue Hexagon icon = respective Adaptive stat boost, click on it to see details on which stat if you aren't familiar with adaptive stat icon(shown as rewards for regions you haven't controlled)
    - Red boss icon = One time entry Abyssal Zones from Red coordinates (depending on Corrosion level boss with a massive hp pool and requires multiple fleets to tackle).
 If you leave after unlocking the gate to spawn the boss, the boss will disappear.
 Can drops high quality loot (up to rainbow mats) from Corrosion level 4 and above.
 They don't hit as hard as Stronghold bosses however.
 There's 2 mob fleet on the bottom right of the screen shrouded in fog, to get there and get a win to cleaar your t